Paint Louis

-Paint Louis is an annual global community event happening over the American holiday Labor Day bringing together people practicing all four elements of Hip hop including Graffiti, Breakdancing, Rapping and DJs to St. Louis for three days of creation and performance.
+Paint Louis is an annual global community event happening over the American holiday Labor Day bringing together people practicing all four elements of hip hop including graffiti, breakdancing, rapping and DJs to St. Louis for three days of creation and performance.
 The event started informally in 1995 as a "graffiti jam" and became more formalized in 1997 as noted with its 20th anniversary celebration in 2017.
-One of the originators, if not the man outright credited with the genesis of Paint Louis, is Stun1.
+For the 25th year of the annual event, Paint Louis brought hip-hop pioneer KRS-One to perform at the event for free.

-The event is well known as the largest gathering of Graffiti writers who have permission to legally paint the 1.9 mile Guinness Records deemed "longest mural in the world", the Mississippi River flood wall, along the Mississippi river all south of the Gateway Arch.

-Paint Louis is an international gathering of writers from around the world:
+The event is well known as the largest gathering of graffiti writers who have permission to legally paint the Mississippi River flood wall, along the Mississippi river all south of the Gateway Arch, deemed the "longest mural in the world" by Guinness Records.
+Paint Louis is an international gathering of writers from around the world.

-"We bring artists from Australia, Japan, Brazil, we got people coming from Africa, we got Tibetan monks that we bring out every year," [Harrington] says.
-"They're from all over, Mexico City.
-So it's international."

 Program

-The Event
+The event

-Two days of graffiti writing and painting usually from the Saturday and Sunday of the main event period over American Labor Day holiday.
+Two days of graffiti writing and painting takes place usually from the Saturday and Sunday of the main event period over American Labor Day holiday.

-Scrap Cans for Kids
+Paint Littles

-Extra cans called "scrap cans" are made available for free on the Saturday of the event to function as an outreach program to the community where seasoned graffiti writers teach kids the basics of graffiti writing.
+Extra cans called "scrap cans" are made available for free daily at the event.
+Originally called "Scrap Cans for Kids", the event is an outreach program to the community where seasoned graffiti writers teach kids the basics of graffiti writing.
 It is a family friendly event.